CLI & Scriptability API

 |---|---|

---isolated | Back the shard with a git worktree so it can’t clobber sibling shards |
+--isolated | Back the shard with a git worktree so live in-repo edits use a separate working directory |

 --crystal-name <name> | Pick the shard’s crystal name (auto-assigned otherwise) |